mikesol/wagsi/README.md

 1. From the terminal on the bottom of the screen, run `npm install`.
 1. Run `npm run ide:codespaces` to install a forked version of PureScript IDE.
 1. **Exit and re-enter codespaces** for the PureScript IDE installation to take effect.
 You only need to do this after the first install.
-1. Press `Ctrl+Shift+P` and look for the command **PureScript: Restart/Reconnect purs IDE server**.
-Select this.
-You can monitor the output of the PureScript IDE server by clicking on the output tab.
-Eventually, yellow (or red) squigglies should show up in your source files.
 1. Go to the **Ports** tab and add a new port **8080**, making sure it is set to **Public** (the default is _private_, so you'll have to change this).
 1. Still in the **Ports** tab, copy the URL under "local address" into the `codespacesPublicUrl` field of your package.json.
 1. Run `npm run start:codespaces` to start the webpage.